alanlujan91/scipy_proceedings/papers/alan_lujan/comments_figs_nbs.md

 Please feel free to incorporate into the paper or ignore at your discretion. :-) -- Jennifer Yoon --

-Screenshot PNG files with hand drawn markups are stored in ` ./figures/`
+Screenshot PNG files with hand drawn markups are stored in ` .\figures\`

 ## Table of Content, Jupyter Notebooks
 (in order of appearance in paper)